 It is also possible to do an internship in Finland even if you’re not a student in a Finnish university.
 If you’re already a student in another country, but are craving to experience the unique Finnish lifestyle, you can always do an internship in a Finnish company.
 Internships usually last for 3-6 months, but you can get an internship based residence permit for up to 18 months.
 Internship is also a great gateway to Finnish labor market, and a lot of students in Finland get their first proper job through an internship.
 Below you can read more about finding an internship in Finland from abroad.

 You can apply for an internship through an international exchange program, or directly by sending an application to a company.
 Many companies have open vacancies for internships, or even straight-forward traineeship programs that aim at finding future employees for the company’s needs.
-At least the following companies have had internship vacancies in the past that are suitable for international students:

 - Tampere University job portal: A very popular site for university students to look for internships and thesis projects in Finland and abroad.